Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Matchers.md

 > **toContainEntries**\<`E`\>(`entries`): `R`

-Defined in: node\_modules/jest-extended/types/index.d.ts:734
+Defined in: node\_modules/jest-extended/types/index.d.ts:793

-Use `.toContainEntries` when checking if an object contains all of the provided entries.
+Use `.toContainEntries` when checking if an object contains all the provided entries.

 #### Type Parameters